bitterjug/devjournal-crypto/devjournal.markdown

 Looking at the nested routes version of the API:

 - [ ] The trailing slash is back: how do we get rid of that?
+- [ ] Even worse! `/logframes/1/` and `/logframes/2/` give the same set of
+  logframes, so even though the urls are nested, it's not iterpreting the key value at all at the moment.